MateusMaiaDS/rmachines/README.md

 # Random Machines
 Random Machines: a package for a support vector ensemble based on random kernel space.
+This package use the [kernlab](https://github.com/cran/kernlab) as dependency to calculate the support vector base learners.

 ## Installation